-- The EU flag must be prominently featured on all communication materials (printed and digital products, websites and their mobile views) used for the public or for participants together with textual reference 'Co-funded by the European Union' always spelled out in full and placed next to the flag. - The typeface to be used in conjunction with the EU emblem must stay simple and easily readable.
-The typeface to be used with the flag may be any of the following fonts Arial, Auto, Calibri, Garamond, Tahoma, Trebuchet, Tahoma, Ubuntu and Verdana. - \circ The font size used shall be proportionate to the size of the emblem. - The colour of the font shall be reflex blue, black or white depending on the background. - The flag shall have at least the same size, measured in height or width, as the biggest of any other organisation logos. - The lead partner and project partners must visibly state the support from the Interreg Central Baltic programme on documents and communication material that are made for the general public or project participants. - The lead partner and project partner that has a website and social media sites, is obliged to ensure that at least basic information about the project (including its aims and results and the financial support from the Interreg Central Baltic programme) is available.
+- Use the Interreg brand (logo) prominently on all communication material intended for the public or project participants, such as printed or digital products or websites and their mobile versions. - The Joint Secretariat provides a custom project logo for each project, which is derived from the programme logo, to help identify your project distinctly. - The lead partner and project partners must visibly state the support from the Interreg Central Baltic programme on documents and communication material that are made for the general public or project participants. - The lead partner and project partner that has a website and social media sites, is obliged to ensure that at least basic information about the project (including its aims and results and the financial support from the Interreg Central Baltic programme) is available.
 Once the project has ended this information must include the main results and outputs available for dissemination. - All project partner organisations must display at a location clearly visible to the public at least one information poster (minimum size A3 or equivalent electronic display) informing about the project and highlighting the support from the Interreg Central Baltic programme.
 Where the beneficiary is a natural person, they shall ensure, to the extent possible, that appropriate information is available, highlighting the EU support from the Interreg Central Baltic programme, at a location visible to the public or through an electronic display. - A project with a total budget exceeding 100 000 EUR, must display durable plaque or billboard clearly visible to the public as soon as the physical implementation of operations involving physical investment start or purchased equipment is installed.
 Both the durable plaque and billboard have to carry the above-mentioned references to the Interreg Central Baltic programme. - The Managing Authority notifies the project if it is considered strategically important.
 Projects of strategic importance must organise a communication event, involve the Commission and the Managing Authority in a timely manner.